dkeppens/OSC/README.md

  - Status command now reports on transitional states

-** A standalone systemd service file as a replacement for the old-style system-V init script with systemd-generator integration that OSC has been using so far, to handle OSC start/stop
+** A standalone systemd service file as a replacement for the old-style system-V init script with systemd-generator integration that Omada Software Controller has been using so far, to handle OSC start/stop/status

-** (ARM 64 bit only) A text-file containing a Google Drive share-URL to download a gzipped tar archive containing the 'bin' dir contents that resulted from compiling       the mongodb-4.4.15 source code on Debian Bullseye (11) for aarch64/ARM architecture, since i could not find precompiled ARM versions anywhere, except for Ubuntu.
+** (ARM 64 bit only) A text-file containing a Google Drive share-URL to download a gzipped tar archive containing the 'bin' dir contents that resulted from compiling       the mongodb-4.4.15 source code on Debian Bullseye (11) for aarch64/ARM architecture, since i could not find precompiled AARCH64 versions anywhere, except for Ubuntu.
   You should not need more than just to extract this into a directory of your choosing (e.g. /opt/mongodb).
   Unless of course, i'm mistaken in remembering that i compiled statically, in which case you'll have to do it yourself.
 Shit happens

+  ** For practical info on using the three files included, please refer to the WiKi tab